bweiss/pyscripts/README.md

 # pyscripts

-A collection of simple Python scripts
+A collection of Python scripts that don't currently belong anywhere else.